CLNEulalia/Express-Intro/README.md

 hello Whiskers
 ```

 What do you think we'll see if we visit `http://localhost:4000/Purrasaurus-rex`?

+Where else have we seen these kinds of dynamic segments in routes?

 ### Views